hashicorp/terraform-website/content/source/docs/cloud/sentinel/integrate-vcs.html.md

 -> **Example:** We've provided a complete and working [example policy repo][example_repo], which you can use as a template for your own policy repo.

 Create a single VCS repository for managing your organization's Sentinel policies.
 We recommend a short and descriptive name like "tfe-policies".
-Later, you will create a TFE workspace based on this repo.
+Later, you will create a Terraform Cloud workspace based on this repo.

 Once the policy management process is fully implemented, the repo will contain the following: